-This is led by our chairman, Duncan Currall.
-The directors of Livewell Southwest are board members, along with four non-executive directors.
+This is led by our chair, Dr Karen Cook.
+The directors of Livewell Southwest are board members, along with five non-executive directors.
 They aren’t members of the executive team, like the other directors, but they bring an independent oversight and play an important role in shaping the strategy and policies of the organisation.

 The board meets once a month.

 Dr Karen Cook

 Karen is a qualified Management Accountant who has had a wide-ranging career spanning both the private and public sector.

 She joined Livewell as a Non-Executive Director in May 2018 and is also the Chief Finance and Operating Officer of a multi-academy trust.

 Over the past 30 years she has worked across the education sector as a Director of Finance and Resources, with a remit covering the wider elements of organisational operation, development and finance.